hddm-devs/hddm/docs/intro.rst

 includes many commonly used statistics and plotting functionality generally used to assess model fit.
 The code is released under the permissive BSD 3-clause license, test-covered to assure correct behavior and well documented.
-Finally, HDDM allows estimation of trial-by-trial regressions where an external measurement (e.g. brain activity as measured by fMRI) is correlated with one or more decision making parameters.
+Finally, HDDM allows flexible estimation of trial-by-trial regressions where an external measurement (e.g. brain activity as measured by fMRI) is correlated with one or more decision making parameters.

 With HDDM we aim to place a userfriendly but powerful tool into the hands of experimental scientists to construct and fit complex,